 Gender Inequality in the Workplace

 Women have historically faced discrimination in the workplace.
 Although this situation has improved recently in the United States, there are still areas of concern.
 In the United States it is culturally acceptable for women to work outside of the home.
 The trend of women entering the labor force has created a need to change workplace attitudes.
-Their still exists a pay gap between male and female workers.
-In the United States, full time female workers still make only two-thirds the pay that full time male employees do.
-Full time working women today make about 78 cents for every dollar a full time man earns.
-Sociologist say there are a number of reasons for this.
-Some of that 22 cent gap can be explained by gender discrimination.
+There still exists a pay gap between male and female workers.
+Full time working women today make about 80 cents for every dollar a full time man earns.
+Sociologists say there are a number of reasons for this.
+Some of that 20 cent gap can be explained by gender discrimination.
 The above quote from Bill Gates demonstrates the effect discrimination can have on wages.

 For the top positions in our society, there also exists what is called the glass ceiling, an invisible barrier that keeps women from reaching the top executive positions.
 In the United States as of 2015 women make up only 4.2% of the CEO’s of the S & P 500 Companies.
 The statistics for the other side of the pay scale are not much better.
 About two-thirds of minimum-wage workers across the country are female, according to the National Women’s Law Center.